ciukstar/videre/README.md

 [Web Push Notifications](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) are used to notify a callee of an incoming video/audio call.
 It is also used to end the video/audio session.

+### Call
+The entity Call represents outgoing and incoming calls to the currently logged in user.

 ### Chat
 ...